Sherman Hemsley: Personal life

 Unlike the characters he played, Hemsley was a shy and intensely private man, described by some as reclusive.
 He avoided the Hollywood limelight and little of his personal life was public knowledge beyond the facts that he never married and he had no children.
-In 2003, however, Hemsley granted a rare video interview to the Archive of American Television. "[Playing George Jefferson] was hard for me, but he was the character.
+In 2003, however, Hemsley granted a rare video interview to the Archive of American Television where he said that his most famous role was difficult because the character was deliberately and comically rude. "[Playing George Jefferson] was hard for me, but he was the character.
 I had to do it."

+In 2025, fellow Jeffersons cast member Damon Evans stated in an article in The Advocate that he knew Hemsley was, like himself, gay, and that it was an open secret: "We cruised the same places, went to the same parties.
+The same bars.
+But it wasn't something we talked about ...
+He was dating a Puerto Rican guy.
+They lived together.
+His boyfriend came to our tapings ...
+I just didn't understand why it needed to be hidden for so long, but Sherman really didn't like being in the spotlight."

+An Out article published in 2012 after Hemsley’s death suggested that Hemsley's longtime partner was Kenny Johnston.
+It quoted the sole beneficiary of Hemsley's estate — Flora Enchinton — who said she had been Hemsley's manager for more than two decades, during which she lived with Hemsley and Johnston.

 Death

-On July 24, 2012, Hemsley died at his home in El Paso, Texas, at age 74.
-The cause of death was given as superior vena cava syndrome, a complication associated with lung and bronchial carcinomas.
-He had a malignant mass on one of his lungs for which chemotherapy and radiation had been recommended, according to the El Paso County Texas Medical Examiner's report.
+Hemsley died at his home in El Paso, Texas on July 24, 2012, at age 74 due to superior vena cava syndrome, a complication associated with lung and bronchial carcinomas.
+He had a malignant mass in one of his lungs for which chemotherapy and radiation had been recommended, according to the El Paso County Texas Medical Examiner's report.